 What is the process for submitting a data request to the YODA Project?

-I am an employee of a Data Holder sharing data through the YODA Project- do I follow this data request process?
+I am an employee of a Data Partner sharing data through the YODA Project- do I follow this data request process?

-No, this process is for researchers who are not affiliated with/employed by a Data Holder that is partnering with the YODA Project, nor one of their partner companies or contracted vendors.
-For all Data Holder affiliates, please utilize your established internal processes for gaining access to data sets for further research purposes.
+No, this process is for researchers who are not affiliated with/employed by a Data Partner that is collaborating with the YODA Project, nor one of their partner companies or contracted vendors.
+For all Data Partner affiliates, please utilize your established internal processes for gaining access to data sets for further research purposes.

 I am affiliated with Yale University- do I follow this data request process?

-Yes, all interested investigators that are external to the Data Holder, including those based at Yale University (the site of the YODA Project), must follow the YODA Project data request process.
+Yes, all interested investigators that are external to the Data Partner, including those based at Yale University (the site of the YODA Project), must follow the YODA Project data request process.